Let All Voices Be Heard: Celebrating Diversity in Classical Music

 tue oct 23 @ 7 pm

-Juan Pablo Contreras is “one of the most prominent young composers of Latin America” (Milenio).
-His music is recognized for combining Western classical and Mexican folk music in a single soundscape, and has been performed by major orchestras such as the National Symphony Orchestra of Mexico, the Salta and Córdoba Symphonies in Argentina and the Simón Bolívar Symphony Orchestra of Venezuela.
+His music is known for combining Western classical and Mexican folk music in a single soundscape, and has been performed by major orchestras such as the National Symphony Orchestra of Mexico, the Mexico City and UNAM Philharmonics, and the orchestras of Boca del Río, Guanajuato, Oaxaca, State of Mexico, and Jalisco in Mexico; the Salta and Córdoba Symphonies in Argentina; the Simón Bolívar Symphony Orchestra of Venezuela; and the Victoria Bach Festival Orchestra and the Waco Symphony Orchestra in the United States.

-Juan Pablo has received commissions from the Los Angeles Chamber Orchestra, The Riverside Choir, Carlos Prieto, and the Onix Ensamble.
-He has won awards including the BMI William Schuman Prize, the Presser Music Award, the Jalisco Orchestral Composition Prize, the Brian Israel Prize, and the Arturo Márquez Composition Contest.
-He holds degrees in composition from the California Institute of the Arts (BFA), the Manhattan School of Music (MM), and is currently pursuing his DMA degree at the University of Southern California.
-His music has been recorded on Albany Records, Epsa Music, and Urtext Digital Classics.
+Contreras holds degrees in composition from the California Institute of the Arts (BFA), the Manhattan School of Music (MM), and is currently pursuing his DMA degree at the University of Southern California.
+His most influential teachers include Richard Danielpour, Daniel Catán, Nils Vigeland and Donald Crockett.
+Contreras’ music has been recorded on Albany Records, Epsa Music, and Urtext Digital Classics.